 The parcel courier drivers are expected to drive during all weather.
 At times, the drivers experience harsh weather conditions on the roads, especially during winters.
 During this time, their visibility is limited which at times leads to accidents.
 Guess what?
 The drivers are liable for any accidents along their designated routes.
 How about when there is heavy traffic?
 The drivers have to endure long hours on the road.

-Delivery men and women are always a target to violence and harassment from the homes where they drop parcels.
+Delivery men and women are always a target of violence and harassment from the homes where they drop parcels.
 Some homeowners may haul insults at the delivery people whenever the product they get is not the exact match they wanted.

 3. Environmental costs